Vizzuality/science-data-engineer-challenge/README.md

 As a link to a reproducible and self-contained repository on your preferred git platform (GitHub, GitLab, Codeberg...)

 ## How much time should I spend?
-There is no time limit but we wouldn't want you to spend more than ~6 hours.
+Based on our experience, we believe you shouldn't spend more than 6 hours.
+But ultimately, how much time you dedicate to the challenge is up to you.
+We will also be talking about allocated time during the interview.

 ## What if I have questions?
 Email us any questions and we will answer as soon as possible.